SST banner

 Prior to 1 July 2025, the service tax was limited to credit card and certain financial services.

-However, effective 1 July 2025, the scope is expanded to cover all financial fee-based activities, as announced by the Malaysian Government in National Budget 2025.
+However, effective 1 July 2025, the scope is expanded to cover all financial fee-based activities as stipulated under Service Tax (Amendment) Regulations 2025 issued by Ministry of Finance in June 2025.

 1. RM25 for credit card (existing charge)